Encode Stage Directions in Modernized Texts

 Supplied Stage Directions

-It is conventional for editors to add stage directions to specify which characters enter and exit and when, if the early stage directions are not entirely clear.
+It is conventional for editors to add stage directions to specify when characters enter, exit, and remain if the early stage directions are not entirely clear.
 The print convention has been to mark such supplied stage directions with square brackets.
-In LEMDOʼs digital environment, we never use square brackets in the modern text.
+In LEMDO’s digital environment, we do not type square brackets into our modernized texts.
 For supplied stage directions, anthologies have two options:

-Use the collation file (1) to capture differences between the modern text and the earliest editions, and (2) to give your editorial predecessors credit where credit is due.
+Use the collation file (1) to capture differences between the modernized text and the earliest editions, and (2) to give your editorial predecessors credit where credit is due.
+(This option is the one adopted by DRE.
+LEMDO encourages other anthologies to follow DRE’s practice.)

 LEMDO is agnostic on the questions of (1) what types of interpolations and clarifications an editor may add, (2) whether the editor needs to use markup to indicate supplied material, and (3) whether and how much the editor should collate.
 These decisions will be made at the anthology level.
 You will want to consult with your anthology lead.